LibQUAL + TM at the University of Massachusetts, Amherst: Frequently Asked Questions

 The survey is important because it will allow us to benchmark our resuilts against AAU institutions as well as other libraries, and identify best practices. it will help us better understand how the UMass Amherst community rates library services, collections and facilities.
 The results will tell us where to concentrate improvements for our users.

-As this is the third time that the UMass Amherst Libraries are participating in LibQUAL+™, we are also interested in comparing the 2011 survey results to those from 2007 and 2004.
+As this is the 4th time that the UMass Amherst Libraries are participating in LibQUAL+™, we are also interested in comparing the 2015 survey results to those from 2011, 2007 and 2004.

 The data for all participating institutions will be collected on secure servers.
 Each response will be stored separately as it reaches the server, and survey results will ultimately be reported back to the participating institutions as aggregate mean score data.